 Does Business Interruption Insurance Cover Pandemics Like COVID-19?

 In general, most business insurance policies and business interruption coverage will NOT cover a pandemic such as COVID-19.
-This is because most business interruption policies cover issues related to sudden and accidental damage to the building(s) that it operates in, and this is not the case with COVID-19 as there has been no physical loss or damage to building or contents insured.
-It may come as a surprise, but even some BI policies that are “all risk” or “comprehensive” (see below) may still not cover a pandemic like COVID-19 because most policies revolve around property and damage to it, unless it has specific insurance policy riders for things like pandemic disease or government order shutdowns within the policy.
+This is because most business interruption policies cover issues related to sudden and accidental damage to the building(s) that it operates in, and this is not the case with COVID-19 as there has been no physical loss or damage to the building or contents insured.
+It may come as a surprise, but even some BI policies that are “all-risk” or “comprehensive” (see below) may still not cover a pandemic like COVID-19 because most policies revolve around property and damage to it, unless it has specific insurance policy riders for things like pandemic disease or government order shutdowns within the policy.

 Even if you do have some sort of coverage for a pandemic like COVID-19, the amount your business will receive also depends on its indemnity type and revenue coverage details.
 Read on for more information.